Pennsylvania is home to THOUSANDS of waterfalls great and small.

 Miners Run Falls is a series of 6 unnamed waterfalls along Miners Run in Lycoming County.

-Located in the McIntyre Wild Area, the remaining 5 waterfalls become more difficult to reach as you hike upstream, but the one pictured here is roadside.
+Located in the McIntyre Wild Area, the remaining 5 waterfalls become more difficult to reach as you hike upstream.

 14. Jacoby Falls